Law of Iraq: Ba'th Regime and Saddam Hussain

+Reconstruction of Iraqi Law After the Hussein Regime

+Saddam Hussein's Ba'thist Regime was overthrown in 2003 after a U.S. invasion of Iraq.
+The U.S. then led a Coalition Provisional Authority and an interim government was promptly established to operate under a transitional law.
+Several orders were instated as a temporary legal framework that included the De-Ba'thification of Iraq, the dissolution of the Iraqi army, and the restoration of an independent judiciary.
+When constructing Iraqi law, Egypt was used closely as a comparative tool or guide.
+The U.S. had appointed 25 Iraqis to form an initial governing council, which was intended to proportionately represent Iraq's ethnic and religious composition.
+The Iraqi Governing Council adopted an Interim Constitution in March 2004.
+This constitution guaranteed the rule of law, judicial independence, human rights and individual freedoms, and federalism and democratic elections.

+A new, permanent constitution was ratified in a referendum in October 2005.
+This established Iraq as a federal, democratic, and parliamentary republic.
+Under this new constitution Islam was recognized as the official religion of Iraq and as a source of legislation.
+As with the interim constitution, the 2005 one sets out separation of powers, an independent judiciary, and human rights protections.
+The Constitution also established the Kurdistan Region as an autonomous federal entity.

+Article 117 states "This Constitution, upon coming into force, shall recognize the region of Kurdistan, along with its existing authorities, as a federal region."

+Fields of Law

-Constitutional law
+Constitutional Law

 The current Constitution of Iraq was approved in a national referendum in October 2005 and stipulates the format of the new republican government, and the rights and responsibilities of the Iraqi people.
 Despite the rejection of the provinces of Anbar, Saladin, and Nineveh, the overall turnout was 63 percent, with more than 90 percent voting for its adoption.

 The Constitution promises several civil liberties including freedom of speech, freedom of religion, freedom of peaceful assembly, freedom of expression, a free press, and a right to have a private life.
 All such personal liberties contain two main exemption clauses: the Iraqi Council of Representatives has the power to define what these freedoms mean, and, that no freedom may conflict with Islamic morality.

 Islam is the official state religion, and no law may be enacted or enforced that violates the "undisputed" teachings of Islam.
 An official English translation of the Iraqi Constitution is available online at the Iraqi government's homepage.

 There are legal experts, however, who criticize the failure of the 2005 Iraqi Constitution, particularly with respect to its perceived disastrous political consequences.
-For instance, an evaluation of the International Crisis Group revealed that the federal system of government outlined in this fundamental law encourages ethnic divisions and manufactures pluralism.
+For instance, an evaluation conducted by the International Crisis Group revealed that the federal system of government outlined in this fundamental law encourages ethnic divisions and manufactures pluralism.
 There are also observers who cite the "excessive concessions granted to the Kurds on the issues of federal government."
 This is blamed for the so-called weaknesses of the new Iraqi Constitution.